“This → That” is an easy PowerPoint slide framework.

 If my content bits are related in other ways, then this layout is rather confusing.
 And who would want to confuse anyone?
 Luckily, you don’t have to be super-creative to think of a different arrangement.
 For two content bits.

 Here is an example from a webinar, that I have attended lately.

-After the video, google “golden bridge” – that will make this stick for ever.
+After the video, google “golden bridge” – that will make this stick for a while.